Espresso-Aficionados/website/recommendations/coffee-scales.md

 - [Aliexpress](https://www.aliexpress.com/item/3256805367205217.html)

 #### **TIMEMORE Basic Mini ($50-70USD)**
-The basic mini is like the basic 2.0 with its separate flow rate display but is smaller and better.
-The scale is much smaller and will fit on most if not all drip trays.
+The basic mini is like the basic 2.0 with its separate flow rate display but is much more designed for espresso.
+The scale is much smaller and will fit on most, if not all, drip trays.
 The scale also has IPX3 water resistance and is more accurate than the basic 2.0.
 Scale also comes with 2 smart modes: espresso mode and pourover mode.
 Great option if you want to track the flow rate of your espresso extraction and find the basic 2.0 too large.
 ##### Specs:
 - Size: 114mm x 100mm x 15.8mm
 - Weight Range: 0.2g - 2000g in 0.1g increments